-Are you looking for new ways to promote your ecommerce store?
-One popular and effective option is to start a successful ecommerce affiliate program.
-According to Statista, affiliate marketing spending is expected to reach a staggering $8.2 billion in the US alone by the end of 2022.
-And a large part of affiliate marketing spending is driven by the ecommerce sector.
+According to Statista, affiliate marketing spending has likely reached a staggering $8.2 billion in the US alone.
+And a large part of affiliate marketing campaign spending is driven by the ecommerce sector.

 An ecommerce affiliate program is a great way for your ecommerce store to generate revenue and grow your customer base.
-But if you’re a startup, or are new to affiliate marketing, it can be overwhelming to figure out where to begin.
+But figuring out how to start one can be overwhelming.
 Don’t worry – we’ve got your back.

 What is ecommerce affiliate marketing?